Treats fungal infections. This is an antifungal medicine.

 Call your doctor right away if you notice any of these side effects:

-- Numbness or tingling anywhere in your body.
+- Numbness, tingling, or burning pain anywhere in your body

 If you notice these less serious side effects, talk with your doctor: